Work With Us

 Marketing & Development Internship

-We are currently accepting applications for Winter or Spring 2020.
+We are currently accepting applications Spring or Summer 2021.

 Woodcock Nature Center seeks an intern to assist in its small but busy administrative office with a variety of projects, including: donor research and correspondence; marketing projects related to promoting programs events; maintenance of fundraising and email databases; fundraising event support and other clerical tasks.